 And, of course, that's not to say that Pardot doesn't have its oddities—in fact, it's likely more difficult to navigate for anyone new to marketing automation.

 Folding Pardot seamlessly into existing Salesforce structures has always been a pain point (as evidenced by rants on Reddit).
-And I will say that the platform feels a bit cobbled together.
-Pardot was just one of the many acquisitions Salesforce made to build out its marketing functionality (full timeline here), and there are still vestiges of other tools.
+Though the platform is now officially called Account Engagement in Salesforce, it feels a bit cobbled together.
+Pardot was just one of the many acquisitions Salesforce made to build out its marketing functionality (full timeline here), and there are still vestiges of both original Pardot Salesforce (see here) and other tools.

 For example, the Automations tab in Pardot opens up Engagement Studio (likely an old piece of EverEngage).
 Not a big deal, but these naming conventions could easily confuse a newcomer.